tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/01-terminal-activity/README.md

 3. What's the current path we're in?
 Let's find out with the `pwd` command.

-    Notice that the path you're currently at is the folder where you right clicked to start git bash.

 4. Make a new directory named `Activity-1` and then list the contents of the current directory again to make sure it worked.

 5. Navigate into the directory we just made.